aazard/JS-CMS/README.md

 - Only "script.js" needs to "live" online ("Server-side", by uploaded with site's files, to host).
 Remember: As above, its powers Menus/Etc.
 - "Theme" support via custom CSS linking per page (or as default via style.css).
 There are just under 15 "themes", currently.
 ### On Neocities (as tested)
-- Fully supports add in (it doesnt have any currently) json (& geojson)/xml (& kml), flat file, databases.
+- Fully supports add in (it doesnt have any currently), js powered, json (& geojson)/xml (& kml), flat file, databases.
 - For best results, of "on host files", please use webp (& svg, ico) images, gif videos & MIDI (mid/midi) audio files.
 - [Soundcloud](http://soundcloud.com/)/Etc. & [Youtube](http://youtube.com/)/Etc. to embed audio/video in to your web page.
 - For encrypted files use: pgp & asc